TERMS UPDATED ON JANUARY 28, 2018

 BitPay's hosted invoice UI shall be used.
-To create an invoice for your Purchaser, you may post a request to BitPay to collect a specific amount in your local currency, such as Dollars or Euros, or in bitcoin.
-BitPay will pull the exchange rate, where applicable, and provide the bitcoin payment instructions to you for you to display to the Purchaser.
+To create an invoice for your Purchaser, you may post a request to BitPay to collect a specific amount in your local currency, such as Dollars or Euros, or in any of the supported cryptocurrencies.
+BitPay will pull the exchange rate, where applicable, and provide the payment instructions to you for you to display to the Purchaser.
 For more information about how BitPay calculates the exchange rates and factors in market depth, please refer to bitpay.com/exchange-rates.
 We guarantee the exchange rate to you as long as the Purchaser pays within the proper time window after the invoice is created.
 Invoice timeout information is clearly displayed on each BitPay invoice.
-While we guarantee the exchange rate as long as the Purchaser pays within such time window, you agree that you assume the volatility risk of your local currency or bitcoin, as applicable.
-For instance, if you ask us to collect USD $150, and the Purchaser sends the bitcoin equivalent in payment within the time window, we guarantee you will receive exactly USD $150, minus our fee if applicable.
+While we guarantee the exchange rate as long as the Purchaser pays within such time window, you agree that you assume the volatility risk of your local currency or the applicable cryptocurrency.
+For instance, if you ask us to collect $150, and the Purchaser sends the cryptocurrency equivalent within the time window, we guarantee you will receive exactly $150, minus our fee if applicable.
 We do not, however, guarantee the value of the U.S. dollar.

-For any payments that are made using the bitcoin blockchain, an invoice is considered complete by us after the payment has six (6) bitcoin block confirmations.
-You have the option to inform your Purchaser earlier about the status of the invoice; please note that BitPay is not liable for settling invoices with a payment that never receives six (6) bitcoin block confirmations.
+For any payments that are made using the bitcoin blockchain, an invoice is considered complete by us after the payment has six (6) block confirmations.
+You have the option to inform your Purchaser earlier about the status of the invoice; please note that BitPay is not liable for settling invoices with a payment that never receives six (6) block confirmations.
 BitPay employs techniques to detect payments that are at risk of never receiving six (6) bitcoin block confirmations, however these measures do not completely eliminate the risk associated with unconfirmed payments.

 Direct deposit to a bank account in a local currency is available to merchants located in certain countries.
-Please refer to https://bitpay.com/docs/settlement for a list of those countries.
+Please refer to bitpay.com/docs/settlement for a list of those countries.
 If you wish to receive direct deposit settlements, you must provide us with valid bank account information and keep such information current.
 If you are using the Business or Enterprise plan, we will send a direct deposit to your bank account to clear out your accumulated ledger balance each business day.
-If you are using the Starter plan, we will issue payouts to your bank account once weekly.
-If you are accepting any portion of your settlement in bitcoin, we will issue payouts to your wallet daily.
-Minimum settlement amounts apply; please refer to https://bitpay.com/docs/settlement for information related to minimum settlement amounts and deposit frequency.
+If you are using the Starter plan, we will settle the accumulated ledger balance on a weekly basis.
+If you are accepting any portion of your settlement in a supported cryptocurrency, we will settle to your wallet on a daily basis.
+Minimum settlement amounts apply; please refer to bitpay.com/docs/settlement for information related to minimum settlement amounts and deposit frequency.
 We will charge you the applicable wire fees, except when settling USD to a bank located in the US or when settling EUR to a bank within the SEPA zone.
 Settlements might be initiated from a bank account held in the name of BitPay Inc. or Stichting Client Funds BMSE, which is a Foundation that is set up to segregate client funds from operational funds.

 You must provide us with written notice at least one (1) business day prior to closing your bank account.
 If you wish to continue to receive direct deposits, you must provide us with information for a substitute bank account.
 You are solely liable for all fees and costs associated with your bank account and for all overdrafts.
 You are also liable to us for any fees that we may incur based on your provision of inaccurate information or instructions.
 You authorize us to initiate electronic credits to your bank account at any time, as necessary to process your transactions.
 We will not be liable for any delays in receipt of funds or errors in bank account entries caused by third parties.

-Any bitcoin accepted by BitPay on your behalf must be settled to a bitcoin wallet selected by you.
-Payments in bitcoins are sent to your designated Bitcoin address, at least once per calendar day.
-BitPay is not liable for any losses incurred as a result of improperly reported or designated bitcoin addresses you.
+Any supported cryptocurrency accepted by BitPay on your behalf must be settled to a cryptocurrency wallet that you provided.
+Payments in any of the supported cryptocurrencies are sent to your designated wallet address, at least once per calendar day.
+BitPay is not liable for any losses incurred as a result of improperly reported or designated wallet addresses that you provide.

 In certain situations when an invoice is not fully paid or overpaid, it will result in a payment exception.
-As the merchant, it is your responsibility to decision these payment exceptions.
+You can resolve payment exceptions from the BitPay merchant dashboard.

 Overpayments occur when an invoice receives excess funds.
 In cases such as this, this invoice passes through the state of being paid in full and is marked as an overpayment.
-Since there were enough funds to mark the invoice as paid in full, those funds are applied to the merchant ledger.
-However, the excess funds are not applied and require action.
-As a best practice, we suggest that you reach out to the Purchaser allowing the Purchaser to request a refund for the excess funds.
-The Purchaser also has the ability to request a refund of the overpaid portion of the payment directly from the invoice.
+Once the invoice is status is "complete", the funds to mark the invoice as fully paid are applied to the merchant ledger.
+However, the excess funds are not applied.
+BitPay will send an email to the Purchaser allowing the Purchaser to request a refund for the excess funds.
+The Purchaser also has the ability to request a refund of the excess funds directly from the invoice.